olganedelcu/EV-Charging-Simulator/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Charging Batteries Project

+This project focuses on simulating and visualizing charging events for electric vehicle (EV) batteries.

+TechStack: TS, React.js and styled-components plus chart.js.

+### Prerequisites

+Ensure you have Node.js and npm installed on your machine.
+You can download them from [nodejs.org](https://nodejs.org/).

+### Installation

+1. **Clone the repository:**

+    ```bash
+    git clone [repository-url]
+    ```

+2. **Navigate into the project directory:**

+    ```bash
+    cd charging-batteries-project
+    ```

+3. **Install dependencies:**

+    ```bash
+    npm install
+    ```

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+- **`npm start`**

-Runs the app in the development mode.\
+    Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+The page will reload if you make edits, and you will see any lint errors in the console.

-### `npm test`
+- **`npm test`**

-Launches the test runner in the interactive watch mode.\
+    Launches the test runner in interactive watch mode.
+For more information on running tests, see the [testing documentation](https://create-react-app.dev/docs/running-tests/).
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+- **`npm run build`**

-Builds the app for production to the `build` folder.\
+    Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+The build is minified, and the filenames include hashes.
+Your app is ready to be deployed.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+    For more information on deployment, see the [deployment documentation](https://create-react-app.dev/docs/deployment/).

-## Learn More
+## Project Overview

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+This project simulates charging events for electric vehicles and provides visualizations of various metrics, such as:

+- Total energy consumed
+- Max power demand (theoretical and actual)
+- Concurrency factor
+- Charging events per day, month, and year
+- Total charging values

+## Tree of Project

+Ev-charging-simulator
+	- node_modules
+	- public
+	- src
+		— components
+			— ChargePointChart.tsx
+			— InputForm.tsx
+			— OutputVisualization.tsx
+			— SimulationResult.tsx
+		— pages
+		— services
+			— simulationService.ts
+		— styled
+			— ChargePointChart.style.js
+			— InputForm.style.js
+			— OutputVisualization.style.js
+			— SimulationResult.style.js
+		— types
+			— types.js
+		— utils